stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 stx deploy_contract -t clarity-hello-world/contracts/hello-world.clar hello-world 2000 0 <privateKey>
 ```

-A new contract deploy transaction ID will be returned:
+A new contract deploy transaction ID is returned:

 ```bash
 09adc98490c9f900d3149e74322e07ff6d1bf49660a08d8104c4dc66430bc3c0
 ```

 The `deploy_contract` command takes the file contents and deploys a new contract with the name `hello-world`.
-With that name, the fully qualified contract identifier for the new account will be `STNBNMTXV9ERHEDCQA3WE2S4PTF8ANSC24EBDKS2.hello-world`.
+With that name, the fully qualified contract identifier for the new account is `STNBNMTXV9ERHEDCQA3WE2S4PTF8ANSC24EBDKS2.hello-world`.

-~> Your address will be different.
+~> Your address is different.
 The contract identifier is essentially a naming convention to address deployed contract.
-It is based on the dot notation: `<address>.<contract_id>`
+It's based on the dot notation: `<address>.<contract_id>`

-Ideally, you should estimate the minimal fees that are required to be paid.
-The estimate would, for instance, be based on the size of the contract.
-For this tutorial, we will keep it simple and accept the default fee of `2000` (equals 0.02 STX).
+Ideally, you should estimate the minimal fees you need to pay.
+The estimate is based on the size of the contract and more.
+For this tutorial, you can keep it simple and accept the default fee of `2000` (equals 0.02 STX).

-You have to wait up to a minute for the contract to be broadcasted to the network.
+You have to wait up to a minute for the contract to broadcast to the network.
 In the meantime, you can open the transaction with the Explorer.
-You will notice that every deployed smart contracts' source code is publicly verifiable.
+Notice that every deployed smart contracts' source code is publicly verifiable.

 -> Keep in mind that this operation increases the `nonce` of your account.
 [Read more about nonces](/understand-stacks/network#nonces)

-## Step 7: Call the public method
+## Step 7: call the public method

-As soon as the contract is deployed, you can call one of its methods.
-In this example, we are calling the `echo-number` function.
+As soon as the contract deploys, you can call one of its methods.
+In this example, you are calling the `echo-number` function.

--> The method is defined as `read-only` and will return the result [without generating a new transaction](/understand-stacks/network#read-only-function-calls)
+-> This is a `read-only` method, so it returns the result [without generating a new transaction](/understand-stacks/network#read-only-function-calls)

 ```bash
 # stx call_read_only_contract_func -t <stx_address> <contract_name> <function_name> <fee> <nonce> <privateKey>